ibnmukthar/NDEs/README.md

 # Neural Differential Equations Repository

 ## Overview
 This repository is dedicated to exploring Neural Differential Equations (NDEs), a cutting-edge intersection of neural networks and differential equations.
 The focus is on programming neural differential equations and comparing their performance and characteristics with traditional neural networks.
+This essay was written to satisfy the requirements of the MA395 Essay module at the Warwick Mathematics Institute.

 ## Contents
 - **NDE Implementations**: Code and notebooks showcasing the implementation of various types of neural differential equations.